You Can Do Anything You Want with an Anthropology Degree

 Then it sounds a whole lot less fancy, and a whole lot more interesting.
 The trick (apparently) is integrating as fully into the community as possible –– once you are part of your village, rather than an outsider, you are protected and supported, rather than just an oddity.
 I certainly am glad I chose Anthropology as a major –– it will not be an easy transition in Africa, but my educational background will go a long way toward making my transition easier than it might be otherwise.

 Christy Leckburg ’07 — Case Manager at Boat People SOS

 I’m now living in Arlington and working in Falls Church at an organization called Boat People SOS.
 I’m a Case Manager there and I basically help survivors of human trafficking and domestic violence apply for and receive all the public benefits they are eligible for until they are completely independent.
 Sounds like a lot but really I’m a social worker without the degree.
 I’m happy here, but honestly I can’t wait to go back to school!

-Bryce Davenport ’07 — Ph.D.
-Student in Anthropology at Brandeis University
+Bryce Davenport ’07 — Geographer , U.S. Census Bureau; M.A. in Anthropology, Brandeis University

 When I graduated in 2006, I felt a little lost.
 I spent about 6 months teaching English in Taiwan and sounding out possibilities in Chinese archaeology, mostly because I wasn’t ready to commit myself to further schooling without becoming a bit more worldly.